bencheeorg/benchee/README.md

 See the general description for the meaning of the different statistics.

-It is important to note that the way shown here is just the convenience interface.
+It is important to note that the benchmarking code shown before is the convenience interface.
 The same benchmark in its more verbose form looks like this:

 ```elixir
 list = Enum.to_list(1..10_000)